 You offer photography services at specific locations, so each location deserves its own dedicated page.
 This is good for local SEO for your photography site and also gives clear signals to your visitors about where you specifically offer your services.

-Your website should have a dedicated page for your photoshoot pricing…with all the details written convincingly and why you are charging a specific price.
-This gives you visitors and prospects a clear understanding of how you charge and what it includes.
+Your website should have a dedicated page for your photoshoot pricing, with all the details written convincingly, including why you charge what you charge.
+This gives your visitors and prospects a clear understanding of how you price and what it includes.

 Usually, the contact or get-in-touch page is just a form or a page with contact information.
 You can have a better page if your photography copywriter knows how to canvas your target audience’s fears and concerns.